robj411/p2_drivers/code/costing/README.md

 Literature review of global and country-specific delivery rates.

 ## 3.6 Vaccination Scenarios

-Vaccine supply at each investment level is modelled by producing doses sourced from preexisting advance capacity reservations or from the private market.
-The production volumes for each of these supply mechanisms are interconnected and based on the following assumptions:

-- Current annual global vaccine manufacturing capacity is 9B doses and is used in the response to the SARS-X pandemic
-- A portion of this capacity is reserved in each level for pandemic response following the advance capacity reservation volumes in each investment level (see Table XX)
-- Advance capacity reservations allow manufacturing facilities to transition and scale production of SSV doses faster because facilities are paid to maintain a high level of transition preparedness and produce vaccines on the same platform as the approved SSV
-- Advance capacity reservation agreements guarantee a population-proportional distribution to all World Bank income groups as part of their terms and conditions (an exception is made for the 500m doses available in all levels, which comes from an existing advance capacity reservation held by the European Union)
-- Private manufacturing will respond to meet any additional gap in SSV demand above the volume covered by advance capacity reservations
-- Private manufacturing of the SARS-X vaccine will occur in all existing vaccine production facilities not under a reserved capacity agreement
-- Additional production capacity of 6B doses will be built in response to a global pandemic, like during the Covid-19 response
-- In BAU and half of scenarios, private manufacturers prioritise delivering SARS-X doses to HICs, like during the Covid-19 response.
-  Private manufacturers provide population-proportional distribution to all income groups, following the same logic as advanced capacity reservations, in the remaining scenarios (see Table 2)
-- HICs initially receive SARS-X doses quicker than other World Bank income groups due to existing advance capacity reservations and preferential treatment from private manufacturers, in select scenarios.
-When HICs receive sufficient doses for vaccinating eligible populations, the prioritized doses are reallocated to UMICs.
-This process repeats for LLMICs once all UMICs doses are delivered

 | Category | Reserved capacity | Private response (existing capacity) | Private response (built capacity) |
 |:---|----|:---|:---|